-PTP IEEE-1588 Registers: 0x00C0-0x00F8
+PTP IEEE-1588 Registers

-These 15 registers are for ENET/ENET2 devices for key PTP IEEE-1588 Time Sync and Control-Status (CSR) registers.
+There are registers are for ENET/ENET2 devices for key PTP IEEE-1588 Time Sync and Control-Status (CSR) registers.
 ENET devices can synchronize time via 1588 grand masters in a similar manner to IRIG synchronization.
 If engaged (via user software API settings), this overrides IRIG sync decoding.